A subgroup-aware scoring approach to the study of effect modification in observational studies: Simulation

 \section{Simulation}

 In this section, we examine the power of sensitivity analysis in finite samples of the proposed method in extensive settings to show the superior performance compared with using raw data and the conventional practice of using M-statistics.
 We evaluate the power of sensitivity analysis as in other papers under the "favorable situation" that there is in fact no unmeasured confounding \citep{effect_mod,cluster}.
 However, if a researcher is in this favorable situation, it could not be told from the observed data.
-Then, a sensitivity analysis is performed and perhaps the best we can hope to say is that the study is insensitive to certain unmeasured confounding.
-It is in this favorable situation that we evaluate the power of sensitivity analysis for different test statistics.
+Then, a sensitivity analysis is still performed and perhaps the best we can hope to say is that the study is insensitive to certain unmeasured confounding quantified by sensitivity parameter $\hat{\Gamma}$.
+It is in this favorable situation that we know we want to reject the null hypothesis of no treatment effect and the power of sensitivity analysis is the probability that such hope can be realized.
 Now consider we have two binary covariates of interest and one of them is set to be the effect modifier.
 A favorable situation in the effect modification setting would be that we pre-specify the constant effect sizes $\tau_1$ and $\tau_2$ for different subgroups and sample the independent error terms $\epsilon_1$ and $\epsilon_2$ that might be different across subgroups (as we are sampling conditional on the covariate) but have a symmetric distribution centered at zero and i.i.d within a group since the treatment is assigned at random.
 Specifically, suppose we now have $I = 1000$ matched pairs with two binary covariates and $I_{g} = 250, 1\leq g \leq 4$ in the four groups formed by the two binary covariates.
 Effect modification only happens with the first covariate.
 Specifically, the first $500$ matched pairs have value $1$ of the first covariate and the second $500$ matched pairs have value $0$, and the effect of the treatment is larger in the first $500$ matched pairs.

-Inspired by the distribution of treated-minus-control differences of young children and older people in the malaria control data in Figure \ref{fig:garki_stats}, we further consider the following sampling situations of treated-minus-control difference for $I=1000$ independent matched pairs and repeat each sampling situation for 10,000 times to estimate the power:
+The power of sensitivity analysis in finite samples is evaluated by repeating each sampling situation for $10,000$ times and calculating the proportion of sharp nulls that were rejected for each test statistic at significance level 0.05.
+Inspired by the distribution of treated-minus-control differences of young children and older people in the malaria control data in Figure \ref{fig:garki_stats}, we further consider the following sampling situations of treated-minus-control difference for $I=1000$ independent matched pairs: